animaone/macrosilicon_reverse_engineering_journey/README.md

-# this repository will document my journey to reverse-engineer a usb-to-vga adapter from Macrosilicon
+# reverse-engineering a usb-to-vga adapter from Macrosilicon